AmilaWeerasinghe/Angular-MEAN-app/README.md

 Almost anything can be a service, any value, function, or feature that your application needs.
 A service is typically a class with a narrow, well-defined purpose.
 It should do something specific and do it well.
 The main purpose of Angular Services is sharing resources across components.

 That means we can work at a higher level using TypeScript, but compile down to the older form of Javascript that the browser needs.

+For example we could have a local database for our development environment and a product database for production environment.
+When we run ng serve it will use by default the dev env.
+If you like to run in production mode you need to add the --prod flag to the ng serve.